GSA-TTS/10x-website/reports/fy22-impact-report/02-in-review.md

 We believe that saving people time—the hours it would take to navigate different agency web portals and FAQ pages— could let them do what they really want to do: grieve and recover during hard times.
 If innovation might help reduce this burden, then it was worth a 10x investment.

-***In FY22, we’re closing the project after four successful phases.*** Through the BEARS project, 10x developed a benefits locator tool in beta that covers a loved one’s death.
+<span class="text-bold">In FY22, we’re closing the project after four successful phases.</span> Through the BEARS project, 10x developed a benefits locator tool in beta that covers a loved one’s death.
 We’ve handed off the tech stack and responsibility to our capable partners at USAGov.
 They will continue to scale the benefits locator tool into the future.

 And when they do, they’ll be sure to include some nice occasions too, like giving birth or retiring.
 For more on BEARS, see the description on our projects page.
 To find the benefits locator tool in action, visit usa.gov.